 Zumwalt is a compelling portrait of Admiral Elmo Russell “Bud” Zumwalt, Jr., the controversial military leader widely regarded as the founder of the modern U.S. Navy.
 As Chief of Naval Operations during the decades-long Cold War crisis, Zumwalt implemented major strategic innovations that endure to this day, especially in his campaign against racism and sexism throughout the fleet.
-Larry Berman, the author, offers a fascinating, detailed look at an extraordinary man-who was awarded the Presidential Medal of Freedom by President Bill Clinton-an inspiring portrait of leadership that is essential in these troubled times.
+Larry Berman, the author, offers a fascinating, detailed look at an extraordinary man who was awarded the Presidential Medal of Freedom by President Bill Clinton-an inspiring portrait of leadership that is essential in these troubled times.
 Zumwalt continues to receive honors posthumously.
-Upon the 100th anniversary of Veterans Day, he was recognized as one of the 100 most influential military leaders while, upon the 70th anniversary of Israel, he was recognized as one of 70 Americans whose actions contributed to the country’s survival.
+Upon the 100th anniversary of Veterans Day, he was recognized as one of the 100 most influential military leaders.

 As a further testament to the impact that Admiral Zumwalt had on U.S. military history, the U.S. Navy has named a class of guided missile destroyers the Zumwalt-class.
 The USS Zumwalt (DDG-1000) is equipped with the latest stealth capabilities and, at the time, was the largest destroyer ever built.
 The vessel was officially christened in April 2014.